leennoah/DMM_Fall2022/calendar.md

   * 3D scanning tips
   * Carve digital pumpkin
   * Hair particle system - make a pumkin patch
-  * Homework: Watch video on Photogrammetry workflow
+  * Homework: Google "meshroom".
+What is it?
+How does it work?
 ### C3.
 3D scanning continued
   * TBA
   * TBA